REGISTER STUDENTS TO VOTE

 Take advantage of campus social and athletic events, where attendance and excitement are high and local “celebrities” can promote voting.

-- Work with the athletic department to follow Central Michigan University’s lead, where their football team came out on the field during halftime and held up their voter registration forms while the Jumbotron linked to a campus website with information on how to register to vote.
+- Work with your athletic department to follow Central Michigan University’s lead.
+Members of their football team first registered to vote, then came out on the field during halftime and held up their registration cards while the Jumbotron linked to a campus website with information on others could register as well.

 - Station volunteers outside major events to register voters, collect pledges to vote, and distribute candidate guides.